trz42/eessi-bot-software-layer/README.md

 ```
 `initial_comment` is used to create a comment to a PR when a new job has been
 created.
 Note, the part '{accelerator_spec}' is only filled-in by the bot if the
-argument 'accelerator' to the `bot: build` command have been used.
+argument 'accelerator' to the `bot: build` command has been used.
 ```
 with_accelerator = &nbsp;and accelerator `{accelerator}`
 ```